 HOW TO AVOID "THERMAL RUNAWAY"

-And here comes the real questions, how do we avoid thermal runaway?
+And here comes the real question, how do we avoid thermal runaway?

-(2) The “severity of failure reaction of the cell” is mainly related to the design state of the cell, including the capacity/energy density, the choice of cathode material and diaphragm.
+(2) The “severity of failure reaction of the cell” is mainly related to the design state of the cell, including the capacity/energy density, the choice of cathode material, and the diaphragm.